terales/blackbird-docs/src/content/docs/apps/Utilities.mdx

 - **Array contains** checks if an array contains a certain entry.
 - **Deduplicate Array** Returns only unique elements.
+- **Array count** counts the number of elements in an array.
+- **Remove entry from array** returns the array without the specified entry.
+- **Get first entry from array** returns the first element in the array.

 ### Numbers